AndrewJBateman/ionic-angular-news-app/README.md

 ## :books: General info

-* The [News API](https://newsapi.org/) is a simple HTTP REST API for searching and retrieving live articles from the web using:
+* The [News API](https://newsapi.org/) is a simple HTTP REST API for searching and retrieving live articles from the web.

-1. Keyword or phrase
-2. Date published
-3. Source name
-4. Source domain name
-5. Language

 * The [News API](https://newsapi.org/) now only works on localhost.
 It will not work when deployed due to CORS errors (error 406) which means they want you to pay a subscription to fully access the API.
 This app was successfully deployed to Android Studio - see screen shots below but I deleted the firebase depoyment.
 I will do another news app using the [Gnews](https://gnews.io/) API which has a free tier for up to 100 requests per day and 10 articles per search.

 ## :camera: Screenshots